Contact Sales

 Typically, businesses use generalist equipment so it can be easily converted to meet different requirements.
 They’d also use it in conjunction with various batch tracking and control systems.

 For example, a pharmaceutical company won’t need to manufacture cold and flu tablets or seasonal allergy medication all year round, so it can adjust its production of those goods for when there is increased demand.
-The same machinery can then be used to produce other medicine when required.
+The same machinery can then be used to produce other medicines when required.

 Bakeries also benefit from batch production as they are able to create many different baked goods using the same equipment (oven, mixing bowls and baking trays) and benefit from scaling production up or down depending on trends and demand forecasts.

 So is there anything batch production is not suitable for?
 In short, yes.
 When compared with continuous production or mass production – where goods are repeatedly assembled without a break in between each step – it is difficult for batch production to compete with the volume of output.
-So when it comes to car assembly, a bottling plant or bike production line, there is just one continual assembly chain that can move along without the need for stopping at each stage.
+So when it comes to car assembly, a bottling plant or a bike production line, there is just one continual assembly chain that can move along without the need for stopping at each stage.

-New Zealand’s home-grown chocolate makers Whittakers has always been well-known for its batch production credentials.
-Not only do they batch produce their chocolate, which is how they are able to create a variety of flavour combinations and introduce limited editions on a regular basis, they also batch roast their cocoa beans.
+New Zealand’s home-grown chocolate makers Whittakers has always been well-known for their batch production credentials.
+Not only do they batch produce their chocolate, which is how they are able to create a variety of flavour combinations and introduce limited editions on a regular basis, but they also batch roast their cocoa beans.

 batch produced furniture Brands such as Ikea standardise their products with batch-produced components

-Advantages of batch production
+Advantages of Batch Production

 We’ve already touched on some advantages of batch production above but here are a few more in detail: